Michael Crescenz: Biography

 Crescenz received a posthumous promotion to the rank of corporal.
 He was the only Philadelphian to receive the Medal of Honor during the Vietnam War.
-He was survived by his parents and five brothers.
+Crescenz was survived by his parents and five brothers.
 His Medal of Honor was presented to his family by President Richard M. Nixon in a White House ceremony on April 7, 1970.
 To respect his parents' wishes, Cpl.
 Crescenz was buried in Holy Sepulchre Cemetery, in Cheltenham Township, Pennsylvania.
-In 2008, after the death of his parents, Michael Crescenz was reinterred at Arlington National Cemetery.
+In 2008, after the death of his parents, Crescenz was reinterred at Arlington National Cemetery.